 Strong winds and strong currents were responsible for throwing many landing craft off course and making progress difficult.
 Many of the troops became seasick.
 The landing craft were fired upon by the German positions as they closed in on the beach, the troops could hear the bullets smacking into the landing craft ramp doors and whizzing over their heads before they were opened.

-The image below from the movie Saving Private Ryan depicts a German MG42 as it slaughters troops on Omaha beach.
-The unprotected guys on the beaches didn't stand a chance, it was the proverbial " turkey shoot " as far as the Germans were concerned.
+The image below from the movie em> Saving Private Ryan ddepicts a German MG42 as it slaughters troops on Omaha beach.
+The unprotected guys on the beaches didn't stand a chance, it was the proverbial "turkey shoot" as far as the Germans were concerned.

-One of these actual MG42 machine gunners who survived the war stated that he actually got through ten thousand rounds of ammunition whilst defending the beach head.
+One of these actual MG42 machine gunners who survived the war stated that he actually got through 10,000 rounds of ammunition whilst defending the beachhead.
 He only left his position when he ran out of bullets, stating that he felt bad for the Americans he was killing, but continued to do his duty.

-As the landing craft closed in and the doors eventually opened to allow the soldiers to disembark the German MG42 machineguns sprayed them with deadly accurate fire, sadly in many instances everyone aboard was cut down and killed.
-Like shooting fish in the proverbial barrel!
+As the landing craft closed in and the doors eventually opened to allow the soldiers to disembark, the German MG42 machineguns sprayed them with deadly accurate fire.
+Sadly in many instances everyone aboard was cut down and killed, indeed it was just like shooting fish in the proverbial barrel!

-This sad fate befell many of the soldiers as they came ashore, as correctly depicted in the movie Saving Private Ryan with Tom Hanks...well worth watching if you haven't do so already.
+This sad fate befell many of the soldiers as they came ashore, as correctly depicted in the movie em>Saving Private Ryan with Tom Hanks...well worth watching if you haven't do so already.

 As earlier said and reiterated here, lest we forget...Omaha beach was a scene from Hell, the sea was red with the blood of the dead and dying.

-Casualties in the first fifteen minutes of those who first hit the beach was very high at sixty six percent.
-Meaning that only thirty four percent survived, and many of those thirty four percent were unfortunately killed or incapacitated within another fifteen minutes!
+CCasualties in the first 15 minutes of those who first hit the beach was very high at 66%.
+Meaning that only 34% survived, and many of those 34% were unfortunately killed or incapacitated within another 15 minutes!
 Many theologians who profess that hell is actually down here, on earth, may indeed be justified in their musings.

-Many soldiers left landing craft either through the ramp doors or throwing themselves over the side to find themselves in water about twenty foot deep, they sank straight away with the weight of their kit pulling them down.
+MMany soldiers left landing craft either through the ramp doors or throwing themselves over the side to find themselves in water about 20 foot deep, they sank straight away with the weight of their kit pulling them down.
 The majority drowned.